Alberico da Romano: Biography

 Alberico was born in the castle of San Zenone to Ezzelino II da Romano and Adelaide Alberti di Mangona.
-He was brother of Ezzelino III and Cunizza.
+He was a brother of Ezzelino III and Cunizza.
 He married twice.
-From his first marriage, to a noblewoman from Vicenza named Beatrice, he had one daughter, Adelaide, who married Rinaldo d'Este in 1235, and five sons: Ezzelino, killed in battle in 1243; Alberico; Romano; Ugolino; and Giovanni.
+From his first marriage to a noblewoman from Vicenza named Beatrice, he had one daughter, Adelaide, who married Rinaldo d'Este in 1235, and five sons: Ezzelino, killed in battle in 1243; Alberico; Romano; Ugolino; and Giovanni.
 From his second marriage to Margherita he had three daughters: Griselda, Tornalisce, and Amabilia.

 Politically allied with his brother Ezzelino, Alberico served as podestà of Vicenza on behalf of the Emperor Frederick II in 1227.
 In 1239 he became detached from the Ghibelline faction and allied with the Guelph Guecellone da Camino.
 That same year he aided the Milanese against the emperor.
 In 1240, as a Guelph, he conquered Treviso and became its podestà, governing it as a Ghibelline until 1257.
 Pope Alexander IV excommunicated him and, in 1259, on the death of his brother following the Battle of Cassano d'Adda, he was chased from the city of Treviso and took refuge in the castle of San Zenone with most of his family.

-On 25 August 1260 the Guelph troops of Venice, Trent, Padua, and Vicenza invested San Zenone.
+On 25 August 1260 the Guelph troops of Venice, Trento, Padua, and Vicenza invested San Zenone.
 Completely circled and with no possibility of mounting a defence, Alberico surrendered in the hopes of saving his and his relatives' lives.
 The hatred his brother had incurred, however, was too great.
 The following day his sons, some still young children, were chopped to pieces before his eyes while he languished in chains.
 His female relatives were paraded naked through the streets and then burned alive.
 Alberico, having been forced to assist in their execution, was then tortured with hot irons, tied to the tail of a horse, and dragged through the streets of Treviso until dead.
 The chronicler Salimbene de Adam recorded that "Vidi ista oculis meis" ("I saw this with my own eyes").